 If needed, practice approaches with your Human Resources staff, a colleague, or your manager.
 Jot notes with the main points of feedback.
 Include bullet points that clearly illustrate the point you plan to make to the employee.
 The more you can identify patterns and give examples, the better the employee will understand and be able to act upon the feedback.

-Meeting with an Employee
+Meeting With an Employee

 When you meet with the employee, spend time on the positive aspects of his or her performance.
 In most cases, the discussion of the positive components of the employee’s performance should take up more time than that of the negative components.

-For your above average performing employees and your performing employees, positive feedback and discussion about how the employee can continue to grow her performance should comprise the majority of the discussion.
+For your above-average performing employees and your performing employees, positive feedback, and discussion about how the employee can continue to grow her performance should comprise the majority of the discussion.
 The employee will find this rewarding and motivating.

 No employee’s performance is completely negative—if so, why does the employee still work for your organization?
 But, don’t neglect the areas that need improvement either.
-Especially for an underperforming employee, speak directly and don’t mince words.
+Especially for an underperforming employee, speak directly, and don’t mince words.
 If you are not direct, the employee will not understand the seriousness of the performance situation.
 Use examples from the whole time period covered by the performance review.

 The spirit in which you approach this conversation will make the difference in whether it is effective.
 If your intention is genuine, to help the employee improve, and you have a positive relationship with the employee, the conversation is easier and more effective.

-You want an employee who is motivated and excited about his ability to continue to grow, develop, and contribute.
+You want an employee who is motivated and excited about their ability to continue to grow, develop, and contribute.
 Aim for performance review meetings in which the employee talks more than half of the time.
 You can encourage this conversation by asking questions such as these.

 - What do you expect to be the most challenging about your goals for this quarter?